Section 10 of 15

 - Before loading or unloading, set the parking brake.
 Make sure the vehicle will not move.

 - Many products become more hazardous when exposed to heat.
-Load hazardous materials away from heat sources.
+Load HazMat away from heat sources.

-- Watch for signs of leaking or damaged containers: LEAKS SPELL TROUBLE!
+- Watch for signs of leaking or damaged containers.
+LEAKS SPELL TROUBLE!
 Do not transport leaking packages.
 Depending on the material, you, your truck, and others could be in danger.
-It is illegal to move a vehicle with leaking hazardous materials.
+It is illegal to move a vehicle with leaking HazMat.

-Containers of hazardous materials must be braced to prevent movement of the packages during transportation.
+Containers of HazMat must be braced to prevent movement of packages during transportation.

 No Smoking.
-When loading or unloading hazardous materials, keep fire away.
+When loading or unloading HazMat, keep fire away.
 Do not let people smoke nearby.
 Never smoke around:

 - Class 1 (Explosives).